AlainParadis/HEAL610/lit-review.md

 <h2 class="center-text">Theme #3: Resource Allocation</h2>

 > Summary and synthesis of literature that contributes to theme three

+{% cite kezar_redesigning_2006 %} addresses offering rewards to socialize new faculty to an alternative approach to faculty work and to attract people to the campus who want to conduct collaborative work.
+In other words, offer a carrot.

+An sufficient allocation of resources is an indication of commitment to the WIL endeavour {% cite fleming_successful_2018 %}.

 -   {% cite dean_resourcing_2023 %}
 -   {% cite bates_work-integrated_2011 %}